-- have a demonstrated interest in addressing health inequities within their community
+- Have a demonstrated interest in addressing health inequities within their community

-- a current, in-good-standing member of EITHER the National Black Nurses Association (NBNA) and/or National Association of Hispanic Nurses (NAHN)
+- Be a current, in-good-standing member of EITHER the National Black Nurses Association (NBNA) and/or National Association of Hispanic Nurses (NAHN)

-- have demonstrated an interest in public leadership, speaking, and outreach
+- Have demonstrated an interest in public leadership, speaking, and outreach

 - Special consideration will be given to early career candidates